Nosto/wiki-docs/apis/graphql-an-introduction/README.md

 Geo Segments:

 Geo segments rely on the ability to determine the geographical location of the end customer.
 This typically requires a client-side script that can access the user's IP address.
-Without a JS API or Session API implementation on the website, these mechanisms cannot be activated, thus preventing the use of geo segments.
+In case of a GraphQL only implementation, this should still be possible if the GraphQL calls are made directly from the end user to Nosto.
+If the calls are being proxied to a backend server and subsequently forwarded to Nosto, this will essentially hide the end-user's IP from the request and instead, send the backend server IP to Nosto, making it impossible to determine the geolocation of the end user.